iworks/iworks-pwa/readme.txt

 3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](https://github.com/iworks/iworks-pwa/issues) in GitHub.
 Be sure to check out the [contributing guide](https://github.com/iworks/iworks-pwa/blob/master/contributing.md) for developers.

-Thank you for wanting to make PWA — easy way to Progressive Web App better for everyone!
+Thank you for wanting to make PWA — easy way to Progressive Web App better for everyone! i
+The "PWA — easy way to Progressive Web App" plugin is available also on [GitHub - Orphans](https://github.com/iworks/iworks-pwa).

 == Installation ==